Mamiololo01/Build-a-CRUD-API-with-Lambda-and-DynamoDB/README.md

 Now that you have an HTTP API with routes and integrations, you can test your API.

 Step 7: Test your API

 To make sure that your API is working, you use curl.

 To get the URL to invoke your API

 Sign in to the API Gateway console at https://console.aws.amazon.com/apigateway.

 Choose your API.

 Note your API's invoke URL.
 It appears under Invoke URL on the Details page.

-            After you create your API, the console shows your API's invoke URL.

 Copy your API's invoke URL.